-I can locate major cities of the UK and explain why they are classified as a city.
-I can talk about the physical and human impacts on river systems.
+${\tt I}$ can locate major cities of the UK and explain why they are classified as a city.

+I can talk about the physical and human impacts on our local village and coast line.
+Some of the countries that make up Europe, North America and South America and

-Some of the countries that make up Europe, North America and South America and their capital cities.
+Some of the countries that make up Europe, North America and South America at their capital cities.